brainstem-org/brainstem_support/docs/tutorials/setting-up-lab-infrastructure.md

 Proper permission management ensures that the right people have access to the right resources while maintaining security and organization.

-BrainSTEM infrastructure uses four permission levels for setups and inventories and therby inherited to equipment and consumable stocks:
+BrainSTEM infrastructure uses four permission levels for setups and inventories and thereby inherited to equipment and consumable stocks:

 | Permission Level | Capabilities |
 |-----------------|-------------|